CuriseJia/CuriseJia.github.io/_pages/about.md

 I am now a PhD student at the Nanyang Technological University, CCDS, supervised by Prof. [Mengmi Zhang](https://scholar.google.com/citations?user=G2sVOhcAAAAJ&hl=en).

 I have been a research intern at Peking University, advised by Prof. [Li Yuan](https://www.ece.pku.edu.cn/info/1046/2678.htm) in 2023-2024.
-Before joining PKU, I have been an AI4Edu Algorithm Researcher and lead the developer team of [OpenXLab-Edu](https://xedu.readthedocs.io/zh/master/about/team.html) at Shanghai AI Lab in 2021-2023.
+Before joining PKU, I was an AI4Edu Algorithm Researcher and led the developer team of [OpenXLab-Edu](https://xedu.readthedocs.io/zh/master/about/team.html) at Shanghai AI Lab from 2021 to 2023.

 🤔 My research interests include Neuron-Inspired Multi-Modal AI methods and their downstream applications on cross fields.
-I keep collobration with my friends Dr. [Hao Li](https://scholar.google.com/citations?user=y4va91AAAAAJ&hl=en) on Multi-Modal Tasks, Dr. [Shuai Zhao](https://scholar.google.com/citations?user=upbsFBAAAAAJ&hl=en) on LLMs-related Tasks and Dr. [Xinyi Wu](https://scholar.google.com/citations?user=LQfCBpEAAAAJ&hl=en) on AI4Education.
-Specially, I aim to develop models with human reasoning capabilities and liberate human productivity.
+I keep collaboration with my friends Dr. [Hao Li](https://scholar.google.com/citations?user=y4va91AAAAAJ&hl=en) on Multi-Modal Tasks, Dr. [Shuai Zhao](https://scholar.google.com/citations?user=upbsFBAAAAAJ&hl=en) on LLMs-related Tasks, and Dr. [Xinyi Wu](https://scholar.google.com/citations?user=LQfCBpEAAAAJ&hl=en) on AI4Education.
+Specifically, I aim to develop models with human reasoning capabilities and liberate human productivity.

-🤝 **Looking for collobration.
-If you are interested in working with me in AI tasks or AI4Sci tasks, please drop me an email.**
+🤝 **Looking for collaboration.
+If you are interested in working with me on AI tasks or AI4Sci tasks, please drop me an email.**

 # 🔥 News
 - *11/2025*: &nbsp;🎉🎉 Two papers are accepted by AAAI2026 & IEEE Transactions on Affective Computing!